Personal Injury Damages WA State

-The Jury “calculates” a Personal Injury award by placing a dollar amount on several areas of loss or suffering.
+A settlement is negotiated or the jury “calculates” a personal injury award by placing a dollar amount on several areas of loss or suffering.
 They will follow instructions provided by the judge and apply the law to the case.
+Note: there is no cap on damages in Washington personal injury cases

 Punitive damages, sometimes called exemplary damages, are awarded by a court as a punishment to the wrongdoer.
 This type of damage is meant to serve as a deterrent to others from engaging in the same wrongful actions.
 Punitive damages are sometimes awarded in special cases when someone commits an act that is particularly wanton, malicious, evil, violent, or fraudulent.
 In Washington State, punitive damages are not typically awarded; however, there are numerous statutory exceptions where punitive damages may be allowed.